mutable/github-to-docker/README.md

 Container Factory
 ---
 Use Container Factory to convert any GitHub repository into a published container image.
 The container is then available to be published to any cloud hosting provider thats supports docker comtainers.
-This project was made for Tech Crunch Disrupt 2015.
+This project was made for the Disrupt NY Hackathon 2015.

 About Us
 ---